bobgru/yinyang/README.md

 I wanted to practice solving such puzzles to get better at them, but couldn't find an app or collection either online or book, so decided to write one.
-Another motive was become acquainted with `elm-ui`, and to practice Elm programming in general.
+Another motive was to become acquainted with `elm-ui`, and to practice Elm programming in general.

 As of now, there are sample games I found on `puzzling.stackexchange.com` to choose from, where the game is selected at compile-time by changing the value of `initialCells` in